Updated: April 15, 2026

 How to Move to Madeira, Portugal

-There are several Portugal residency visas to cater to different people seeking to relocate to Madeira, whether you are retiring, moving with family, investing, or working remotely.
+There are several Portugal residency visas to cater to different people seeking to relocate to Madeira, whether you are retiring, moving with family, investing, or working as a digital nomad.
 Here’s a brief overview of the most popular options.

 Portugal D2 Visa (Entrepreneur Visa)